speechmatics/speechmatics-rs/README.md

-# speechmatics
+# Speechmatics Rust SDK

 **IMPORTANT: This is a work in progress, the API is subject to significant change and much of the error handling is currently lacking.
 We hope to eventually get this code to a production state, but for now it should serve as a guide to what a rust implementation could look like.
-We welcome contributions, please don't hesitate to reach out!**
+We welcome contributions, so please don't hesitate to reach out!**

 This crate uses [tokio-tungstenite](https://docs.rs/tokio-tungstenite/latest/tokio_tungstenite/) for realtime and [reqwest](https://docs.rs/reqwest/latest/reqwest/), and should fit nicely into your async rust stack to allow you to run transcription tasks asynchronously alongside other tasks.